gvwilson/sensibleadventures/cloudherd/new.md

 up on their agitation and shed snow of their own, until the air was a soup of wet white flakes whipped every which way by gusts of wind.

-The three travelers were soaked in minutes and shivering soon after.
+The three travellers were soaked in minutes and shivering soon after.
 "We'll freeze if we don't get out of this!"
 Thokmay said, shouting to be heard.